tomatrow/nova-aider/Aider.novaextension/README.md

 Available through Nova's Command Palette:

+- `Chat with selection` (cmd-k) - Chat with aider about the selected text
+- `Add to context` (cmd-l) - Add snippet to aider context
 - `Copy start script to clipboard` - Get the command to start the Aider server
-- `Add to context` (cmd-l) - Add snippet to aider context
-- `Chat with selection` (cmd-k) - Chat with aider about the selected text
+- `Refresh gitignored files` - Update extension with currently ignored files

 ## Configuration